-In a little over two weeks, we’ll begin another November PAD (Poem-A-Day) Chapbook Challenge.
-In my mind, I always think of April as a free-for-all; November is when I try (though don’t always succeed) to write around a specific theme.
-Not that others have to do that.
+In one month, we’ll begin another November PAD (Poem-A-Day) Chapbook Challenge.
+While I’ve always considered the April challenge as a free-for-all; November is when I try (though don’t always succeed) to write around a specific theme.

 The November challenge is a little different than the one in April.
 The guidelines in this post should help guide you through the month.